India tells overseas vaccine buyers it has to prioritise local needs

 India has exported 60.5 million doses, more than the number of inoculations conducted at home, and says there is no outright ban on exports.

-“In the coming weeks and months ... obviously there will be a demand spike and obviously people are preparing for it,” Subrahmanyam Jaishankar told the Times Network’s India Economic Enclave.
+“In the coming weeks and months ... obviously there will be a demand spike and obviously people are preparing for it,” Subrahmanyam Jaishankar, the minister of external affairs, told the Times Network’s India Economic Enclave.

 “In many cases, we have told our international partners that ...
 COVID rates are going up in India, we are expanding our own vaccination ambit, so we are sure you will understand that at this time we have to purpose it much more focused at where we are.”